thepiyushmalhotra/roll-the-dice/README.md

 Another simple project from my Flutter learning trajectory similar to my previous digital business card application.
-This app basically rolls the two dice when clicked on them and settle the score with your friends.
+This app basically rolls the two dice when clicked on them and settles the score with your friends.

 ## Some Useful Flutter Resources